 Hebert (2017) Effects of retinoic acid signaling on extraocular muscle myogenic precursor cells in vitro.
 Exp Cell Res 361 101 PMID: 29017757

 Do you know of a great paper that uses Bexarotene from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for Bexarotene